 In October 2014, the Company's board of directors authorized the filing of a registration statement with the Securities and Exchange Commission ("SEC") for the Company to sell shares of common stock to the public.
 Pro forma basic and diluted net loss per share of common stock have been computed in contemplation of the completion of an IPO and give effect to the conversion of all the Company's outstanding convertible preferred stock into common stock.
 All the outstanding shares of convertible preferred stock will automatically be converted into shares of common stock upon the closing of an IPO.
+Warrants to purchase convertible preferred stock upon the closing of an IPO.
+Warrants to purchase convertible preferred stock upon the closing of an IPO.
 Warrants to purchase convertible preferred stock upon the closing of an IPO will automatically be converted into warrants to purchase common stock.
 Therefore, the warrants that were not exercised to date were not included in the number of preferred shares used in computing pro forma basic net earnings (loss) per share.

-The unaudited pro forma basic net earnings per share and diluted net earnings per share for the three months ended September 30, 2014 (unaudited), assumes the conversion of the outstanding convertible preferred stock into common stock as of the later of the beginning of the period and the issuance date.
+The unaudited pro forma basic net earnings per share and diluted net earnings per share for the six month period ended December 31, 2014 (unaudited), assumes the conversion of the outstanding convertible preferred stock into common stock as of the later of the beginning of the period and the issuance date.